shhivv/pyston/index.md

 	- Returns a Output object

 - **get_aliases()**
-	- Used to fetch the runtimes supported by the Piston API
+	- Used to fetch the aliases of the languages supported by the Piston API
 	- Parameters
 		- `language : str`